 Do I have a Mormon Sexual Abuse Lawsuit?

-The Sexual Abuse Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Mormon sex abuse and molestation lawsuits.
+The Sexual Abuse Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in FLDS lawsuits.
 We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.